Community Detection on Euclidean Random Graphs: Introduction

 \subsection{Organization of the paper}

 We give a formal description of the model and the problem statement in Section \ref{sec:math_model}.
 We then present our main theorem statements in Section \ref{sec:results}.
 The subsequent sections will develop the ideas and the proofs needed for our main results.
 We describe our {\ttfamily GBG} Algorithm in Section \ref{sec:algo} where we first give the idea and then the details of the algorithm.
 The analysis of our algorithm for the sparse case is performed in Section \ref{sec:analysis_algo}, where the key idea is to construct coupling arguments with site percolations.
 We establish the lower bound for Community Detection in the sparse case in Section \ref{sec:lower_bound}, where we first introduce the Information Flow from Infinity problem and then prove that this is easier than Community Detection.
 Subsequently, we provide a proof of the impossibility result for Information Flow from Infinity.
 In Section \ref{sec:hypo}, we consider the distinguishability problem and provide a proof of it.
 In Section \ref{sec:exact_recovery}, we discuss the non-sparse regime and study the Exact-Recovery problem.
 Thus, Sections \ref{sec:algo},\ref{sec:lower_bound} and \ref{sec:hypo} all pertain to the sparse graph problem and can be read in any relative order.
 Section \ref{sec:exact_recovery} exclusively only pertains to the non-sparse case and studies the Exact-Recovery problem.
+In Section \ref{sec:related_work}, we survey related work and place our model and results in context.